- Section Navigation

 WRTG 159 - Contemporary Argument and Research

-Our world is full of dialogue and debate, and those who want to make their voices heard must choose their words carefully.
 In this class, students will explore current events and discuss their own reasoned perspectives on contemporary issues.
 Read more »

 WRTG 420 - Composition Seminar/Practicum